Resources and Apps for Students in Germany: An Extensive Guide

 Which apps help with homesickness?

 Meetup and InterNations help you find community events and connect with people from your home country.
-University international offices organize cultural events and buddy programs.
-Many cities have country-specific student associations (e.g., Indian Student Association, Vietnamese Student Network) that you can find through your university's AStA (student government).
+University international offices organize cultural events and buddy programmes.
+Many cities have country-specific student associations that you can find through your university's AStA (student government).

 Can I use my home country's banking app in Germany?

-You can access it, but you'll face foreign transaction fees and your card may not work at German payment terminals (many still don't accept non-European cards).
+You can access it, but you will face foreign transaction fees and your card may not work at German payment terminals (many still do not accept non-European cards).
 Open a German bank account within your first week.
 N26 takes 10 minutes to set up with just your passport.

 Explore our tools and resources to find the perfect university and program for your academic goals.